ferdy/.emacs.d/README.md

 I would also recommend you upgrade every package installed regularly.

-With the help of some tools such as [Magit](https://github.com/magit/magit), [Paradox](https://github.com/Bruce-Connor/paradox) and your preferred shell, maintenance is fairly simple.
+With the help of tools such as [Magit](https://github.com/magit/magit), [Paradox](https://github.com/Bruce-Connor/paradox) and your preferred shell, maintenance is fairly simple.

 ##Acknowledgements
 This configuration would not have been possible without the work of and the